Slideshow: A Visual Guide to Carpal Tunnel Syndrome

 Could Your Job Be to Blame?

 It's a common belief that frequent typing can lead to carpal tunnel syndrome.
 But it's actually three times more common among assembly line workers than it is among data-entry personnel -- and frequent use of vibrating hand tools increases the risk.
-In contrast, a 2001 study found that even heavy computer use -- up to seven hours a day -- did not make people more likely to develop carpal tunnel syndrome.
+In contrast, one study found that even heavy computer use -- up to seven hours a day -- did not make people more likely to develop carpal tunnel syndrome.

 What Happens Without Treatment?